DannieBGoode/summit-advisors/_en_posts/2025-12-01-tax-residency-in-andorra-2025-types-of-residence-permits-requirements-and-a-complete-guide-to-living-and-paying-taxes-in-the-principality-of-andorra.md

 #### b) Active residency for employment

 For employees with a job offer in Andorra.
 The permit is processed through the hiring company.
 There are quotas by sector and skill level, and the employee must prove their qualifications and relevant experience.

+### **4.2 Passive or Non-Lucrative Residency**

+Designed for individuals who do not carry out local employment but have sufficient resources or passive income.

+This is the preferred option for rentiers, retirees, and investors.
+It requires an investment in Andorran assets and staying at least 90 days per year in the country.

+Sub-categories include:

+* **Residency for cultural, scientific, or sporting interest:** for individuals of international recognition.
+* **Residency for professionals with international projection:** quota-limited, allows 90 days of presence in Andorra and travel throughout the year.